natalicot/Developer_container_tools/Skopeo/README.md

 [Skopeo GitHub Pages](https://github.com/containers/skopeo)

 ### About
-- Copying an image from and to various storage mechanisms.
+- Syncing repositories.

 - Inspecting a remote image showing its properties including its layers.

-- Deleting an image from an image repository.
+- Deleting, tagging an image from an image repository.

-- Syncing an external image repository to an internal.

 ### Get started